-Just beyond a shallow front yard, a pair of red Adirondacks, and the old two-lane highway lies Superior, the largest of the lakes, taking up more space than my eye is able to hold.
-It’s so vast, its interior so mysterious, I don’t know how to begin to imagine what’s inside.
+Just beyond a shallow front yard, a pair of red Adirondacks, and the old two-lane highway lies Superior, the largest of the lakes, taking up more space than my eye can hold.
+It’s so vast, its interior so mysterious, I don’t know how to imagine what’s inside.
 I decide to stop wondering about it and simply appreciate it for what it is.

 Inside the New Scenic Cafe, I sit with a menu and a good friend, contenting myself with easier calculations.
 It’s quiet and calm.
 We choose what to have for lunch and share stories as we wait for the food to arrive at our table.
-There’s real depth to what we say, about lost loves and family hardships, many stories too old to fully understand, or too fresh to truly explore.
-I think of the deep lake outside.
 I look at the families around us eating together and wish I had one of my own.
 I wonder if I should live closer to nature as I try not to think about the long interstate that will soon take us back home.

 I had a salad and a starter — at least, I thought that’s all I was having until the dessert menu came along.
 Everything was so well executed, I wish I’d eaten more to experience a wider selection of what this restaurant can do.

 Artichoke and apple salad: Artichoke flan, granny smith and honey crisp apples, fennel, ponzu, grapeseed oil, marcona almonds.

 Butternut squash ravioli: Cream, sun-dried tomatoes, spinach, pesto, pecans, romano.

 Pumpkin goat cheese cake: Ginger tuile, madeira fortified white figs.